k-barber/ccmb-doc/content/Adventure Log/252 - No Bashing at the Banquet.md

 Later, Spesof ended up in the art gallery, which wasn't particularly extravagant but quite good for a province like Tillnola.
 He ran into Baron Escola and his daughter Nicole - the lady we'd rescued from the roc attack.
 They were grateful, naturally.
 More importantly, Spesof noticed one of the cooks leaving the gallery with a small painting that had been on the wall.
 The cook had an anchor tattoo on their arm.
 Another potential target.

 The baron also provided some useful information about the local dragon situation when Spesof asked about it.
 Apparently there's a white dragon - or possibly black and white? - that's been around for as long as anyone can remember.
 It's considered something of a good omen because it hunts other large monsters and generally ignores humans.
-Recently it seems to have been behaving differently, heading out toward something.
+Recently it seems to have been behaving differently, heading out to Nidhogg?
 Bigger fish to fry, perhaps.

 So far, we've identified four potential contacts we could flip: the miserable potato peeler Spesof had spotted in the kitchen, the cook with the anchor tattoo who'd stolen a painting from the art gallery, Rebecca, and Lorson.
 Good progress for not having been here too long.
 The real work of convincing them to turn informant would come next.